hphelion/documentation/migration-details-reference.md

 Your instance is terminated.

 You can also terminate the instance from the [server details](/mc/compute/servers/view-details/) screen of the MC.
-To access the server details screen from the `Inventory` pane, click on the server name or click the action button (`*`) and select `Server Details`.
+To access the server details screen from the `Inventory` pane, click on the server name or click the action button (`*`) and select `Server Details`.<br>
     <img src="media/terminate-instance-details-1212.png" width="580" alt="" />

 **Note**: When you terminate a persistent instance that was created from a bootable volume, any ephemeral storage that is being used is lost and the public IP is released for use.